genialkartik/Macfolio/README.md

 ```

 ##  📁 File Structure
-- Add a file structure here with the basic details about files, below is current file structure.
+- Add a file structure here with the basic details about files, below is current file structure:
 ```

 └── Client